SuperChrim/SuperChrim/Th19StoryBalance/ReadMe.txt

  - Boss attacks have increased health and time.
  - Overall boss difficulty is increased.
  - Final boss attacks have a unique death.
 (Just for some visual difference)
+ - Unused attack animation are added for Hisami and Zanmu bosses